paxsonsa/cinemotion/README.md

 A basic implementation does a few things:
 1. Implement the `indiemotion::SessionControllerDelegate`
-2. Build an Instance of `indiemotion::SessionServer`
+2. Build an Instance of `indiemotion::Server`
 3. Start the Server in a new thread and pass in a `on_start` callback to attach your delegate to the given `SessionController`

 Below is a naive implementation